b-viguier/PhpFk/docs/index.md

 Then, every positive integer can be produced as the concatenation of digits above, and PHP will take care of type conversion while calling `chr`.
 For example, `chr(42)` (`*` character) can be replaced by `chr(('.'^'l'^'v').('^'^'l'))`.
-It will also reduce the size of generated programs!
+It will also reduce the size of generated code!

 Here is new _Hello world_", generated with only **9 characters** (`eval().^'`):
 ```php